-In both of these areas, at an appropriate time, UCEA would be willing to work with the trade unions to present the effect of the changes to relevant government departments jointly.
-Trade union colleagues may wish to note that UCEA submitted a joint response with Universities UK to the Public Accounts Committee inquiry on the impact of immigration policy changes relating to the Skilled worker visa.
+In both areas, at an appropriate time, UCEA would again be willing to work with the trade unions to present the effect of the changes to relevant government departments jointly.
+As we have previously outlined, trade union colleagues are aware that UCEA submitted a joint response with Universities UK to the Public Accounts Committee inquiry on the impact of immigration policy changes relating to the Skilled worker visa.
 This submission is publicly available.